Selected work

 The model wasn't the problem.
 The interaction model was.

 My first instinct was to improve the AI’s outputs.
 But after mapping how teams actually worked, something became clear: users couldn’t inspect how conclusions were formed.
-Without that visibility, every AI-generated insight became just another opinion.
-That shifted the design question.
+Without that visibility, every AI-generated insight was just another opinion.
+Trust wasn’t going to come from a higher score — it would come from showing the work.

 We stopped asking